eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 **Optionally, validates the properties of the WSCD**

-The WTE describes the certifications and the other relevant properties of the WSCD, i.e., the secure cryptographic device used by the Wallet Instance to store and manage cryptographic keys.
+The WTE describes the certifications and the other relevant properties of the WSCD, i.e., the secure cryptographic device included in the Wallet Unit to store and manage cryptographic keys.
 The security level of the WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Unit.
 For obtaining a PID, the Wallet Unit and the WSCD will need to comply with the requirements for LoA High.
 For other